| | | | | |

 Ice Cream Float Bar with Fresh Strawberries and Blueberries in Farmer's Market Basket

-I opted for strawberries, blueberries and fresh mint.
-Oranges and raspberries would be delicious too.
+I opted for fresh mint, blueberries and strawberries.
+Oranges, cherries and raspberries would be delicious too.

 Of course, whipped cream, chocolate sauce and sprinkles are classic float toppings.
 Select flavours that pair well with your soda selection.